sophiedeakin/My-Book-List/README.md

 - SEO
 - Qualification as a Progressive Web Application

-Below are the results from the lighthouse test, I tested website on desktop and mobile mode:
+Below are the results from the lighthouse test, I tested the website on desktop and mobile mode:

 ![Lighthouse Desktop Results](https://github.com/sophiedeakin/My-Book-List/blob/main/readme_assets/lighthouse_desktop.png)